 An Administrator can designate an email address to receive email notifications whenever a user other than a member of the cabinet is added to a ShareSpace within the cabinet.
 No message will be sent if this field is left empty:

 Secure Document Delivery settings

-Cabinet Administrators can enable the Secure Document delivery feature by checking the box for "Documents can be delivered to users outside the cabinet."
+Cabinet Administrators can enable the Secure Document delivery feature by checking the box for "Enable the creation of secured links."